Ronaldo awaited as Serie A gets back training amid doubts - France 24

 Spadafora added, as if to confirm his difficult relationship with professional football: "Now excuse me, but I'm returning to take care of all the other sports and sports centres (gymnasiums, dance centres, swimming pools) which must reopen as soon as possible."

-The Corriere dello Sport daily on Monday created a front-page photo of the minister with a dagger in his hand about to burst a ball, with the headline "Attack on Calcio".
+The Corriere dello Sport daily on Monday created a front-page photo of the minister with a dagger about to burst a ball, with the headline "Attack on Calcio".

-Officially all 20 Serie A teams have unanimously backed a return to competition, despite reservations from clubs such as Brescia and Torino, in the north of Italy, which was particularly hit hard by the virus.
+Officially, all 20 Serie A teams have unanimously backed a return to competition, despite reservations from clubs such as Brescia and Torino, in the north of Italy, which was particularly hard hit.

 Torino president Urbano Cairo conceded there were "divergent opinions".